tallerdeldiablo/Pro-Maker/README.md

 ## Description
-This is an Team Profile Generator
+This is a Team Profile Generator app created in javascipr.
+It generates a html pages only using the command line after you finish inserting all the employees that the promt requests

 ## Table of Contents (Optional)